 The US has a similar law, the Migratory Bird Treaty Act, which prohibits any person from intentionally capturing, hunting, or killing any migratory bird except under the terms of a permit issued by the Department of Interior, U.S Fish, and Wildlife Service.

-However, in some countries such as New Zealand, Canada Geese are no longer protected, and a permit is not necessary for their hunting.
+However, in some countries such as New Zealand, and Canada Geese are no longer protected, and a permit is not necessary for their hunting.

-Hunting Season Of Canada Geese In Canada
+Hunting Season Of Canadian Geese In Canada

 It usually lasts for 30-35 days, and the specific zones of hunting are communicated to the hunters beforehand.

-The hunting comes with many restrictions as the hunters have to use licensed firearms, obey the limit of 2-3 birds per day, and hunt strictly within the allowed zones.
+Hunting comes with many restrictions as the hunters have to use licensed firearms, obey the limit of 2-3 birds per day, and hunt strictly within the allowed zones.

-Reasons For Protecting Canada Geese
+Reasons For Protecting Canadian Geese

 Here are some of them.

 1. They Are Migratory Birds.

-For their breeding, Canada geese fly cross-country to find suitable locations for nesting and hatching.
+For their breeding, Canadian geese fly cross-country to find suitable locations for nesting and hatching.

 As migratory birds move from location to location, they perform a role in the ecosystem, and exterminating them would be harmful to the environment.

 2. Pollination Of Plants And Pest Control

 In the process of feeding, they transfer pollen from plant to plant, and in a lot of cases, from farmland to farmland.
 Endangering such pollinators would have an adverse effect on farmlands close to their habitat.

 Besides their ability to carry pollen, they also restrict the activities of pests such as worms, snails, rats, rabbits, eagles, and hawks.

 A goose’s presence does not deter large birds such as hawks and eagles, but the goose’s loud honk upon seeing these birds can save farm animals.

 3. Food Sources

-As grazers, Canadian Geese are in the first level of the food chain and are necessary food sources to members of the other levels.
+As grazers, Canadian Geese are in the first level of the food chain and are necessary food sources for members of the other levels.